Writing Your First Poem

 Writing Your First Collection

-Forging your first collection of poetry can take some time.
-But stick with it, aim for at least 100 – 200 poems per collection.
-Even you write one poem a week, that’s 52 within a year.
-I always try and write at least 2, sometimes I can write 10 in a few hours; it just depends on how I feel.
+Forging your first collection of poems (anthologies) can take some time.
+But stick with it, aim for at least 50 – 100 poems per collection.
+Even if you write one poem a week, that’s 52 within a year.
+I always try and write at least 2; sometimes, I can write 10 in a few hours; it just depends on how I feel.
 Pick a subject, like love, family, animals, flowers, wisdom or anything else you can imagine.
-It’s ok to dip in and out of a particular subject but try and keep one as your main priority.
-This will help you on your way to writing and creating a fantastic collection of poems.
+It’s ok to dip in and out of a particular subject, try and keep one as your main priority.
+Using this discipline will help you on your way to writing and creating a fantastic collection of poems.

 Once you have finished creating your book, Amazon will allow you to upload the KDP file and create a book cover for free.
-This is a perfect starting point especially if you decided to ‘self publish’.
-I created my first book using this service and sold plenty of books to friends and family.
+These services combined with your creative skills, is a perfect starting point, mostly if you have decided to ‘self publish’.
+I completed my first book using this service and sold plenty of books to friends and family.
 You can also advertise the book to attract a wider audience, you never know; you could make your first million if you create a fan base who love your work.

 Finding A Publisher